 Myrcene, which is one of the most common terpenes found in cannabis, has also been studied for its cancer-inhibition properties.
-Myrcene has a cytotoxic effect on many tumors such as breast carcinoma, human cervical carcinoma, human lung carcinoma, human colon adenocarcinoma and leukemia.
+Myrcene has a cytotoxic effect on many tumors, such as breast carcinoma, human cervical carcinoma, human lung carcinoma, human colon adenocarcinoma, and leukemia.

 Terpenes and Vaping

-This article gives a list of cannabis terpenes that are commonly found in most of cannabis strains.
-Terpenes have been used for decades in aromatherapy and they are currently researched for their anti-inflammatory and even anti-carcinogenic and anti-metastatic properties.
+This article gives a list of cannabis terpenes that are commonly found in most cannabis strains.
+Terpenes have been used for decades in aromatherapy and they are currently being researched for their anti-inflammatory and even anti-carcinogenic and anti-metastatic properties.
 Nonetheless, we still need more information to draw conclusions about their properties and positive health effects.

 This post was originally published on May 22, 2020.
 It was most recently updated on January 24, 2022